pmasschelier/pmasschelier.github.io/content/posts/nasm-preprocessor.md

 ## Summary

-1. You can include source files using %include and binary files using the incbin macro
+1. You can include source files using  `%include` and binary files using the incbin macro
-2. You can define single-line macros using %define, %assign, %defstr...
+2. You can define single-line macros using  `%define`,  `%assign`,  `%defstr`...
-3. You can define multi-line macros using %macro...%endmacro.
+3. You can define multi-line macros using  `%macro`... `%endmacro`.
 These can take a varying amount of parameters accessed using their index (starting from 1, %0 being the number of parameters)
-4. You can use %if..%elif..%else..%endif and their variants to assemble code conditionally
+4. You can use  `%if`.. `%elif`.. `%else`.. `%endif` and their variants to assemble code conditionally
-5. You can use %rep..%endrep for loop unrolling and %exitrep to break the loop early
+5. You can use  `%rep`.. `%endrep` for loop unrolling and  `%exitrep` to break the loop early
-6. You can use %push and %pop to manage the context stack and use the %$identifier syntax to declare context-local labels and macros
+6. You can use  `%push` and  `%pop` to manage the context stack and use the %$identifier syntax to declare context-local labels and macros
-7. You can use the %arg directive to name stack parameters and %local to name local variableo
+7. You can use the  `%arg` directive to name stack parameters and  `%local` to name local variableo

 Moreover you earned yourself a set of handful macros to write cleaner assembly!